IyesGames/minewars/doc/src/tech/dataformat-player.md

 The remaining 31 bits are used for the money value.

-#### City Spending
+#### City Transaction

-Reports that a city has spent a given sum of money.
+Reports that a city has gained or spent a given sum of money.

 Assembly:
 ```
-CITSPEND i spent
+CITTRANS i spent
 ```

 |Bits      |Meaning         |